 Remember, this is an Indie game.
 And though that is noticeable in the textures, above all, the awesome, colorful artwork more than makes up for that.
 It is a truly beautiful game and the stealth is truly taxing (especially during the penultimate chapter, where lightning will frequently erase every conveniently and strategically placed shadow as you approach the temple under the vigilant gaze of a master archer).

-Now, if anyone wants to play this in multiplayer with me, I am game.
+Now, if anyone wants to play this with me, I am game.